keylime/keylime/README.md

 ##### TPM 1.2 Support

 You also need a patched version of tpm4720 the IBM software TPM emulator and utilities.
 This is available at https://github.com/keylime/tpm4720-keylime.
+Even if you are using keylime with a real TPM, you must install the IBM emulator because keylime uses the command line utilities that come with it.
 See README.md in that project for detailed instructions on how to build and install it.

 The brief synopsis of a quick build/install (after installing dependencies) is: